How to plan your dream wedding

 Plan a party, not a wedding.

 Weddings are a celebration after all!
 Think of the day as a huge party with all your favourite people, with a beautiful wedding at the beginning.
-Have this mindset from the start.
+Have this mindset from the start — even your Norfolk wedding photographer will tell you the most memorable images come when you’re relaxed and having fun.

 Time to get organised.

-You’ll need a diary and you’ll need to be prepared - There is plenty to do when planning a wedding.
-If organisation isn’t your thing, consider delegating the task or consider a wedding planner.
+You’ll need a diary and you’ll need to be prepared — there’s plenty to do when planning a wedding.
+If organisation isn’t your thing, consider delegating or hiring a wedding planner.
+The more organised you are, the more time you’ll have to enjoy the day (and get those amazing photos captured!).

 When?

 Time to decide when you want to get married.
-Don’t panic, as we are only talking about the year at this stage!
-This will help you to plan and budget accordingly.
-Specific timing will be down to venues and your budget…….
+Don’t panic, we’re only talking about the year at this stage!
+This helps you plan and budget.
+Specific timing will come down to venues and availability — especially if you’ve got your eye on a popular Norfolk wedding venue or a top wedding photographer in Norfolk (we do get booked up early!).

 You must (MUST!) set a budget.